 During the Cold War, a scientific team refits a Japanese submarine and hires an ex-Navy officer to find a secret Chinese atomic island base and prevent a Communist plot against America that could trigger WW3.

 Valentine "Snakeskin" Xavier, a trouble-prone drifter trying to go straight, wanders into a small Mississippi town looking for a simple and honest life but finds himself embroiled with problem-filled women.

 Although Peter and Kimani grew up together, Kimani soon finds that different races are treated differently.
 After Kimani's father is jailed for following tribal customs, Kimani joins a band...
 See full summary »

-Military investigator Colonel Edwards is assigned a case involving Major Cargill, a Korean War POW who is accused of treason.
-Although Cargill admits his guilt and Edwards' superiors are impatiently pushing Edwards to move this case to court martial, Edwards becomes convinced of Cargill's innocence.Written by
+Military investigator Colonel William Edwards is assigned a case involving Major Harry Cargill, a Korean War prisoner of war who is accused of aiding the enemy.
+Although Cargill admits his guilt and Edwards' superiors are impatiently pushing him to move this case to court-martial, Edwards doubts eventually convinces him of Cargill's innocence.Written by

 Marty McKee <firstname.lastname@example.org>

 3 of 4 people found this review helpful.